shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 ### Apply Least Priviliged Access

 We should always start from a position of applying the least permissions or priviliges to an account, thus in the context of Kubernetes for example, the minimum permissions would be the ability to view an object, such as Pods, for a single Namespace.
 This does not include watching or spooling logs, merely being able to list Pods and see their status.

+We would then create an AAD Group that represents this minimum privilege and appply a RoleBinding to this AAD Group.
+We then simply need to add all new users to this ADD Group until they need more privileges.

+Determining which Roles are required for operations within Kubernetes resources can be quite a time consuming task, and a typical approach to trace missing permissions is to enable the [Audit Policy](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) via an Admission Controller and then user Jordan Ligget's tool [audit2RBAC](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) to help quickly identify missing permissions.
+This is unfortunately not possible in AKS at the moment but can be used within [ACS-Engine](https://github.com/Azure/acs-engine).

 ## Enable RBAC on cluster with AD integration